-Installation of the ABRA System pulls muscle planes and skin together from their lateral retracted state with relentless dynamic appositional traction, leaving the leading edge of the wound margins undisturbed when performing definitive primary closure.
+Installation of the ABRA Abdominal System pulls muscle planes and skin together from their lateral retracted state with relentless dynamic appositional traction, leaving the leading edge of the defect margins undisturbed when performing definitive primary closure.

 Subcutaneous Tissue for Open Wounds